-One of the biggest challenges with content marketing is content creation.
+One of the biggest challenges with Inbound marketing is content creation.
 In this post, we look at the different types of content that businesses can create to suit their buyers’ journeys.
 We also look at the three separate and identifiable phases that prospective customers go through before they decide to buy a product or service.
 Being aware of how to tap into this process to promote a business product or service will lead to tangible benefits.

 Three Stages of Buying A Service or Product